-After the end of World War II, Clinton experienced a second surge in retail and industrial growth when companies such as Dupont, Chemplex, International Paper, and A.C.
-Nielson opened plants in the area.
-Clinton's population peaked at nearly 35,000 in 1970.
-This growth led to modern residential subdivision expansion in the 1960s and 70s.
+After the end of World War II, in the Fall of 1945, Clinton experienced a second surge in retail and industrial growth.
+Companies such as Dupont, Chemplex, International Paper, A.C.
+Nielson, and several others caused the population to increase once again.
+The population peaked at nearly 35,000 in 1970.
+This growth led to modern subdivision expansion in residential Clinton in the 60s and 70s.
 Around the same time, Clinton Park Board and the Clinton Recreation Commission merged to create the Parks & Recreation Department.
-This led the City to develop several parks including Riverview, Eagle Point, and Emma Young.5

-When the Vietnam War ended in 1975, Clinton faced a downturn in population and employment opportunities.
-The Clinton Corn Strike, one of the longest in Iowa's history, did not help matters.
-Allegations of coercion and backroom dealing at the Clinton Corn Processing company led to the strike, which started in July of 1979.
-Families were divided, crime increased, and union workers were replaced by nonunion workers.
+This led the city to develop several parks including Riverview, Eagle Point, and Emma Young.5 started in July of 1979.
+Families were divided, crime increased, and union workers were replaced by non-union workers.
 After 11 long months, the strike ended with the decertification of the union.
-Former union members left town and wages stagnated.7 This decline continued into the Farm Crisis of the 1980s.5 in housing and more than 280 jobs were created from investments at the Rail Park.
-Nestle Purina and Big River Packaging completed facility expansions.
-Clinton Community College completed its new technical center.
-And Clinton High School neared completion of its \$65 million improvement project.8 Furthermore, ADM completed an expansion and offered additional employment opportunities.9
+Former union members left town and wages stagnated.
+This decline continued into the Farm Crisis of the 80s.
+Despite the downturn in population, the town has seen present-day improvements.
+In 2022, \$2.7 million was invested in housing, over 280 jobs were created from investments at the Rail Park, Nestle Purina and Big River Packaging completed facility expansions, Clinton Community College completed its new technical center, and Clinton High School neared completion of its \$65 million improvement project.
+Furthermore, in the recent past, ADM completed an expansion and offered additional employment opportunities.
+The City continues to plan for the future with projects already outlined for the 2023 calendar year, including plans for several apartment buildings and new housing subdivisions along with the addition of new job opportunities such as Atlas Roofing Corporation.